MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **view_duration** - Tells us how long it took to render the various UI calendar components to help us detect performance issues impacting your calendar experience

+#### contact_action

+This event is triggered on different actions on contacts - viewing, updating, and deleting contacts as well as viewing the contacts list.
+It is used to determine if there are any performance regressions that have to do with contacts.

+The following fields are collected:

+- **accounts_with_filters** - the number of accounts with filters applied to the contact list

+- **action** - the action that was performed, e.g. viewing a contact

+- **duration_initial_view_load** - duration from opening the view to initially loading the contact list

+- **duration_show_contacts** - duration from opening the view to showing contacts in the contact list

+- **total_contacts** - number of contacts with no filters applied

+- **total_filtered_contacts** - number of contacts with filters applied

 #### conversation_load_time

 This event lets us detect and fix issues where there is perceivable performance impact on loading your email conversations to ensure your emails are loading as expected.